myathuzarlwyn/Trio-Trashy_RealWaste_Classification/README.md

 # 🌿 Trio-Trashy: Real Waste Classification System with Machine Learning

-**Using Machine Learning to automatically classify waste into recyclable categories, promoting sustainability and efficient recycling.**
+**Using AI & ML to automatically classify waste into recyclable categories, promoting sustainability and efficient recycling.**

 ---

 ## 📌 Project Overview

-**Trio-Trashy: Real Waste Classification System** addresses the growing challenge of improper waste disposal by providing a smart, affordable, and scalable solution.
+**Trio-Trashy: Real Waste Classification System** promotes proper recycling, reduces pollution, and supports a cleaner environment.
+The system addresses the improper waste disposal by providing a smart, affordable, and scalable solution.
 Using a simple webcam and a deep learning model, the system can identify waste items in **nine categories**:

 # --- Waste Labels ---
 - 0: 🔁 Cardboard